frankoadeleye/controlled-uncontrolled-with-hooks/README.md

 # Understanding Controlled Input

+Firstly,

+Fork the repo
-First let us clone and run this project:

-Open your command prompt or bash and enter:
+Then clone and run this project by opening your command prompt or bash and
+enter:

 `git clone https://github.com/frankoadeleye/controlled-uncontrolled-with-hooks.git`